KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/project/part_4_install_browserify_globally.md

 ### Part 4: Install Browserify (Globally) {#part-4-install-browserify-globally}

-Browserify will allow you to easily consume new dependencies with the javascript **require** statement.
+Browserify will allow you to easily consume new dependencies with the JavaScript **require** statement.

 1. On the command line, type: `npm install -g browserify`

+  {% hint style='hint' %}
+  The `-g` flag means we're installing the **npm** Browserify package globally (across your computer's operating system).
+That means you'll be able to use Browserify in your CLI across multiple projects by typing `browserify <command>`, which we'll use in a little bit.
+  {% endhint %}

-2. It will show a progress bar (of sorts).
-If it prompts you for a password, enter it.
+2. It will show a progress bar (of sorts) as it installs.

   <!--
   {% hint style='danger' %}